 Jimdo will update the cookie notice on your website

-The CJEU ruling affects all websites for EU users—whether you have a Facebook button or not.
+The ECJ rulings affect all websites for EU users—whether you have a Facebook button or not.

 Your statistics require cookies

-With Jimdo, your website is well-prepared for the GDPR and legal updates, so you can get back to running your business.
-We hope this article has given you a good overview of how your website will change following the CJEU ruling!
+With Jimdo, your website is well-prepared for changes in European Cookie laws and legal updates, so you can get back to running your business.
+We hope this article has given you a good overview of how your website will change following the ECJ ruling!